 We will match you to a Mortgage Advisor who will understand your circumstances and help secure the best remortgage for you.

-Our Mortgage Advisor introduction and mortgage hub service is 100% free.
+Our Mortgage Advisor introduction and matching service is 100% free.
 We don’t charge a fee, your broker may charge once successful.

 Remortgaging in the United Kingdom right now is quite an attractive proposition for some, but not for those who have bad credit or less than straightforward income picture.
 For many people, the process of remortgaging is as simple as can be, but with lenders tightening their belts in recent years, what might seem like minor issues can really put a halt to proceedings.

 Applying to remortgage with the company you already have your existing mortgage with can seem like the most logical step, but doing so can really narrow the field down for you.
 With mortgages most often in the hundreds of thousands, just a few percentage points can make a big difference to the amount you pay each month, so getting the best deal possible is important and searching the market is the way to do it.

 One important factor to consider when you are remortgaging is the amount of equity you have in the property, compared to the amount you still owe on your mortgage.
 This ratio is known as your Loan to Value (LTV) and the larger the amount you actually own in your property, the more products that you’ll have open to you.